Key Takeaways

 The answer to whether you need planning permission depends on a number of factors.
 In many cases, no planning permission will be required, but in others it might, depending on the decking project and your property.
 In this article, we will go through the different situations and explain when you might need planning permission for your decking and when you won’t.

-Planning permission and building regulations can both have an impact on the work you want to do on your property.
+Building regulations and planning permission for decking can both have an impact on the work you want to do on your property.
 It’s important to understand the difference between the two.

-Planning permission refers to the formal permission you may need to seek from a local authority for the erection or alteration of buildings and other large structures.
-The planning process is intended to guide the way that our towns, cities and countryside develop and can include a number of considerations, such as how land and property is used, how it looks, whether it fits into the character of its surroundings, and any environmental impacts it might have.
+Planning permission refers to the formal permission you may need to seek from a local authority for the erection or alteration of buildings and other large structures, such as building decking.
+The planning process is intended to guide the way that our towns, cities and countryside develop and can include a number of considerations, such as how land and property are used, how it looks, whether it fits into the character of its surroundings, and any environmental impacts it might have.

 Building regulations set standards for the design and construction of buildings to ensure that they are safe and suitable for whatever purposes they are to be put to (such as living in or operating a business).
 Building regulations can also cover areas such as energy efficiency and accessibility.